BlackLine (BL)

 For software companies like BlackLine, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-This quarter, BlackLine’s gross profit margin was 75.5%, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+This quarter, BlackLine’s gross profit margin was 75.1%, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 11. Operating Margin

-Analyzing the trend in its profitability, BlackLine’s operating margin decreased by 2.1 percentage points over the last year.
+Analyzing the trend in its profitability, BlackLine’s operating margin might fluctuated slightly but has generally stayed the same over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 12. Cash Is King